Ghaziabad assault case: SC issues notice to former Twitter India MD Manish Maheshwari

 The UP government has filed a special leave petition against the Karnataka High Court's order of July 23, quashing the notice as mala fide.
 Maheshwari has been transferred to the US as a senior director in the Revenue Strategy and Operations department of the social media company.

-He filed a caveat, seeking a hearing before before the top court before passing of any order.

-On June 24, the Karnataka High Court had granted protection from arrest to Maheshwari in an FIR lodged by Loni Police in Ghaziabad.
+On June 24, the Karnataka High Court had granted protection from arrest to Maheshwari in the June 15 FIR lodged by Loni Police in Ghaziabad.

-The Ghaziabad Police issued notice to Twitter MD asking him to appear at Loni Police Station for questioning on probe related to viral video of the assault.

-Earlier, Twitter India officials had informed the police they are ready to be available for questioning via video conferencing which was rejected by police.
+The police had booked Twitter Inc, Twitter Communications India, news website The Wire, journalists Mohammed Zubair and Rana Ayyub, besides Congress leaders Salman Nizami, Maskoor Usmani, Shama Mohamed and writer Saba Naqvi.

+They were accused of circulating a video in which the elderly man, Abdul Shamad Saifi, claimed that he was allegedly thrashed by some young men who also asked him to chant 'Jai Shri Ram'.

 Check out the latest DH videos here: